Curriculum: B.S. Degree & Courses

 During the final semester of the senior year, students take Current Topics in Biochemistry.
 This course is taught by two Ithaca College faculty members, each of whom selects a specific topic of interest.
 After a series of introductory lectures by each faculty member, the students then give a series of presentations on material from textbooks, articles, and work described in recent scientific papers.
 Students find this course to be of great value with respect to being able to speak clearly and confidently about scientific matters and understand how advances in science really occur.

-For the upcoming academic year, the following 6 block courses will be offered:
+For the current academic year, the following 6 block courses are offered: